DuendeInexistente/Cirque/LandlyLib/sirens.md

 </br>
  To be more suscint, siren traditionalism from the time detests the theatrical and opts instead for optimistic realism/nihilism, casting doubt on anyone who feels the need to be grandiose.

+ [^notion]:
- [^notion]:Which, at the risk of inserting personal opinions in history, I assume is a notion the queens themselves would've helped creating.
+Which, at the risk of inserting personal opinions in history, I assume is a notion the queens themselves would've helped creating.